tomthe/socsim/docs/README.md

 determine the age at which people initiate a marriage search, are **far** more important in determining marriage patterns than are these marriage preference parameters.
 The default value for
-<span class="upright">`  `</span> is 36 months.
+<span class="upright">`marriage_peak_age`</span> is 36 months.

-The <span class="upright">`  `</span> parameter determines the degree to which groom-older marriages are preferred to bride-older marriages.
-A value of 1.0 implies an equal preference score for an age difference that is x months from <span class="upright">`  `</span> regardless of whether the groom or bride is older.
+The <span class="upright">`marriage_slope_ratio`</span> parameter determines the degree to which groom-older marriages are preferred to bride-older marriages.
+A value of 1.0 implies an equal preference score for an age difference that is x months from
+<span class="upright">`marriage_peak_age`</span> regardless of whether
+the groom or bride is older.
 A value greater than 1 implies a that the preference score will decline faster as the brides age increases relative the the grooms – than it will as the groom’s age increases relative to the bride’s.
 The default value, 2, means that preference scores decline twice as fast with distance from
-<span class="upright">`  `</span> as the bride’s age increases relative
+<span class="upright">`marriage_peak_age`</span> as the bride’s age
-the the groom’s.
+increases relative the the groom’s.

-The <span class="upright">`  `</span> and
+The <span class="upright">`marriage_agedif_max`</span> and
-<span class="upright">`  `</span> simply exclude from consideration
+<span class="upright">`marriage_agedif_min`</span> simply exclude from
-marriages where the age difference between the partners (groom age - bride age) is beyond the specified bounds.
+consideration marriages where the age difference between the partners (groom age - bride age) is beyond the specified bounds.

 **While it is possible to use this evaluation scheme with the one-queue marriage market, we have not tested it.
 This system is intended to be